Covariate assisted screening and estimation: Main results

-When the size of $\call^+$ becomes appropriately large, the second matrix in (\ref{FIM2}) is small element-wise (and so is negligible) under mild conditions (see details in Lemma \ref{lem: patchability}).
-This matrix is usually non-negligible if we set $\call^+=\call$ and $\callJ^+ = \callJ$ (i.e., without patching).
+When the size of $\call^+$ becomes appropriately large, the second matrix in (\ref{FIM2}) is small element-wise (and so is negligible) under mild conditions [see details in Lemma~A.3 in \citet{CASEsupp}].
+This matrix is usually nonnegligible if we set $\call^+=\call$ and $\callJ^+ = \callJ$ (i.e., without patching).